gustavovnicius/shopping-cart/README.md

 To create the app I used my own react/redux [boilerplate](https://github.com/gustavovnicius/react-redux-boilerplate).
 I started it from the principle that it should be simple and as much explicit as possible (because there is a lot of complicated boilerplates out there).
 There is some explanations about the tools and libs that I used on the boilerplate repo.

-You can check out the application [here](https://gustavo.keybase.pub/).
+I tried to deploy the application [here](https://gustavo.keybase.pub/).
 I used the keybase.io file system to serve the application (just copied the files to my directory).
+But, since the API is served over HTTP and keybase uses HTTPS it didn't worked =/
+To see the application running you will have to `npm start` it.

 Comments
 --------